DanielMoscoso/100day_challenge/Readme.txt

 		-10 cars are created with random different colors, distance coverage, and location. and the 'car' module was also modified so it would take the random locations, and distance coverage correctly.
+		-The cars would pick a random location and color, but would keep the same distance coverage once they reset.
+Now they also get a new distance coverage, making the game completely random in all aspects.
 ===============================================================================